leddoo/kibi/main.md

 - todo: explorer.
-    - draw bytecode.
-        - decode to structured repr.
-        - draw it.
     - align functions & bytecode.
+        - pwetty drawing.
+        - bytecode layout on code view.
         - based on which has more lines.
         - split up the code view's text layout.
     - control flow info.
         - generate it.
-        - use it.
+        - use it: align basic blocks with code.
     - stuff:
         - ast child visitors.
         - properly sort decorations.